hydroframe/subsettools/docs/getting_started.md

 $ pip install git+https://github.com/hydroframe/subsettools.git
 ```

+In order to use a small subset of the `subsettools` functions, you also need to have ParFlow installed.
+Please refer to the [HydroFrame](https://hydroframe.parflow.org/) for help getting started with ParFlow.

-In addition, we provide a reproducible computational environment using [MyBinder](https://mybinder.org/v2/gh/hydroframe/subsettools-binder/HEAD), where you can execute the example notebooks without the need to install the subsettools package or ParFlow.
-Please note that the MyBinder project has limited resources, so this is not an appropriate place to run large simulations - but it's a great environment to get started with the subsettools API.
+In addition, we provide a reproducible computational environment using [Binder](https://mybinder.org/v2/gh/hydroframe/subsettools-binder/HEAD), where you can execute the example notebooks without the need to install the subsettools package or ParFlow.
+Please note that the Binder project has limited resources, so this is not an appropriate place to run large simulations - but it's a great environment to get started with the subsettools API.
+Note that Binder may take several minutes to launch.

-If you prefer using Docker, you can get an image with JupyterLab, subsettools and ParFlow installed from DockerHub with:
+Finally, if you prefer using Docker, you can get an image with JupyterLab, subsettools and ParFlow installed from DockerHub.
+Make sure you have an up-to-date version of Docker.

 ```bash
 $ docker pull george135/parflow:latest